Unaccredited institutions of higher education: Australia

 In Australia, it is a criminal offence to use the term "university" or to purport to offer university degrees (Bachelors, Masters, Doctors) without government authorization.
 For government universities and some private institutions, this authorization is generally given in the form of an Act of a State or Federal Parliament, specifically referring to that institution.
 (Each state will recognize the institutions authorized under the law of the other states.)

 Private institutions may apply to TEQSA for authorisation to offer recognised higher education diplomas and degrees.

 Separate to this, there is also authorisation under the Higher Education Funding Act to receive federal government funds for students; this is a separate process from authorisation to grant degrees, so some institutions are entitled to grant degrees but not to receive government funds to do so.

 There is also registration under CRICOS (the ESOS Act) - a student visa can only be issued to a student if they are studying at an institution with a valid CRICOS registration.

 India

-According to the India Department of Education, regarding institutions without accreditation or an Act of Parliament, "It is emphasized that these fake institutions have no legal entity to call themselves as Universities (Hindi: विश्वविद्यालय) and to award ‘degrees’ which are not treated as valid for academic/employment purposes."
+According to the Indian Ministry of Education, regarding institutions without accreditation or an Act of Parliament, "It is emphasized that these fake institutions have no legal entity to call themselves as Universities (Hindi: विश्वविद्यालय) and to award ‘degrees’ which are not treated as valid for academic/employment purposes."